Phuthuma Nhleko (Chairman)

 Phuthuma Nhleko is the chairman of the Pembani Group, a resources and energy investment company.
 He is the former CEO of the MTN Group and under his leadership MTN increased operations from five to 21 countries across Africa and the Middle East.
 He now chairs MTN and also serves on a number of boards including Anglo American Plc and BP Plc.
 He holds a BSc in Civil Engineering from Ohio State University and a Master of Business Administration from Atlanta University.

-Kofi Adjepong-Boateng is a merchant banker with over 25 years of banking experience.
-He co-founded FAH (formerly, First Africa Holdings) in 1995 as a joint venture with S.G.
-Warburg & Co, Under his stewardship, FAH’s corporate finance subsidiary, First Africa, became a leading corporate advisor in Africa and was sold to Standard Chartered Bank in 2009.
+Kofi Adjepong-Boateng is a merchant banker with over 30 years of banking experience.
+He co-founded FAH (formerly First Africa Holdings) in 1995 as a joint venture with S.G.
+Warburg & Co.
+Under his stewardship, FAH’s corporate finance subsidiary, First Africa, became a leading corporate advisor in Africa and was sold to Standard Chartered Bank in 2009.
 Following the sale, Kofi became a vice chairman at Standard Chartered.
 At different times in his career, Kofi was involved in private equity and project finance transactions across Africa.
-In addition to his involvement at Pembani Remgro, Kofi is also chairman of the policy committee of The Centre for the Study of African Economies (CSAE) at Oxford University and on the Board of Trustees of the School of Oriental and African Studies, University of London.
+In addition to his involvement at Pembani Remgro, Kofi is a Member of the Board of Trustees of the School of Oriental and African Studies (SOAS), University of London and sits on the SOAS Nominations & Governance Committee.
+He also chairs the Advisory Board of the Economic Advancement Program of the Open Society Foundations, of which the Soros Economic Development Fund forms a part and was, until recently, Chairman of the Policy Committee of The Centre for the Study of African Economies at Oxford University.
 Kofi will put the experience gained over many years in Africa to work for the benefit of Pembani Remgro as a senior advisor to the group.